Professional School Counseling Journal Emerging Scholars Program

 Eligibility

-School counseling doctoral students, as well as practicing school counselors and school counseling faculty in the first 3 years of their career.
+School counseling doctoral students, school counseling faculty in the first 3 years of their career, and practicing school counselors.
 Individuals representing racial, gender and sexual minorities are especially encouraged to apply.

 Responsibilities and Time Commitment

-Each Emerging Scholar will participate in a two- to three-year cohort.
-During this time, their commitment includes approximately 3-5 hours a month (during the academic year), including (a) a two-hour meeting each month, and (b) at times reading, groupwork, and editorial review-work outside of meetings.
-As part of this cohort, members (a) agree to apply to be a PSC reviewer at the conclusion of this cohort program/their doctorate (and if selected, to serve for a three-year term), and (b) agree to submit at least one study to PSC within the following 18-24 months after completing the cohort.
+Each Emerging Scholar will participate in a two- to three-year cohort (January 2026 - Summer 2028).
+During this time, their commitment includes approximately 3-5 hours a month (during the academic year), including (a) a two-hour meeting each month, (b) at times reading, groupwork, and editorial review-work outside of meetings and c) submitting a manuscript proposal toward a peer-reviewed PSC Emerging Scholars Special Issue.
+Check out the Professional School Counseling Journal Emerging Scholars special issue (cohort #1).
+As part of this cohort, members may apply to be a PSC reviewer at the conclusion of this program and the completion of their doctorate (and if selected, following a mentorship program, to serve for a three-year term).

 Application Process